List of Mobile Suit Gundam 00 characters: Gundam Meisters

 Setsuna F. Seiei is the primary protagonist of the series and was discovered by Celestial Being at the age of 16 for having special potential as a pilot.
 He is currently a Gundam Meister and pilots Gundam Exia, specialized in melee combat.
 Setsuna's real name is Suran Ibrahim (ソラン・イブラヒム, Soran Iburahimu) (سوران إبراهيم Suran Ibrahim); with Setsuna F. Seiei being his codename.
 He was once a child soldier of Kurdish descent in the war-torn Krugis Republic.
 During this time, he murdered his own parents under Ali Al-Saachez's influence in order to prove his devotion to God, and hence bears a deep hatred towards Saachez.
 Due to his previous religious brainwashing (and awakening from it), Setsuna claims he no longer believes in God, yet still debates the role of God in people's lives, suggesting that he would like to believe in God.
 After going into hiding at the end of the first season, Setsuna reappears four years later and rejoins Celestial Being as the pilot of 00 Gundam during his fight with the Innovators and then 00 QAN[T] during his battle with the ELS.
 Disappearing at the end of the fight, Setsuna F. Seiei reappears decades later.
-Throughout the series he had a connection with Marina Ismail, though whether or not the connection was romantic was never truly explored, as it seems (from certain flashbacks) that Marina reminds him of his beloved mother whom he had to kill to join All Al-Saachez's guerrilla when he was a child.
-Both deny romantic feelings when asked, nevertheless Marina is one of the most important people for Setsuna.
+Throughout the series he had a connection with Marina Ismail, though whether or not the connection was romantic was never truly explored, as it seems (from certain flashbacks) that Marina reminds him of his beloved mother whom he had to kill to join Ali Al-Saachez's guerrilla group when he was a child.
+Both deny romantic feelings when asked; nevertheless Marina is one of the most important people for Setsuna.
 Feldt Grace openly displayed romantic feelings for him in the movie.
-His last appearance is shown 50 years later after his departure paying a visit to a now elderly Marina Ismail who is almost blind, she burst into tears as soon as she hears his voice; Setsuna is shown to have become a Human-ELS hybrid and he seems to have not aged since he left.
+His last appearance is shown 50 years after his departure, paying a visit to a now elderly Marina Ismail who is almost blind, and she bursts into tears as soon as she hears his voice.
+Setsuna is shown to have become a Human-ELS hybrid and he seems to have not aged since he left.